 Image courtesy of USGS

-Our core members have expertise in a wide range of fields, including American studies, anthropology, environmental arts, environmental humanities, geoscience, hydrology, Latin American history, multispecies justice, poetry and poetics, photography and theater.
+In our work, we bridge the tools of art and science, research and creative practice, historical knowledge and speculative imagination.
+The lab's core members have expertise in a wide range of fields, including American studies, anthropology, environmental arts, environmental humanities, geoscience, hydrology, Latin American history, multispecies justice, poetry and poetics, photography and theater.
 We partner with artists, editors, producers, journalists and filmmakers as well as community groups, media outlets and environmental organizations.

 Current members